CZ-NIC/knot-resolver/systemd/multiinst.rst

 Zero-downtime restarts
 ----------------------
-Resolver restart normally takes just miliseconds and cache content is persistent to avoid performance drop after restart.
+Resolver restart normally takes just milliseconds and cache content is persistent to avoid performance drop after restart.
 If you want real zero-downtime restarts use `multiple instances`_ and do rolling restart, i.e. restart only one resolver process at a time.